 Deaths dropped in 2020 the first pandemic year; strange in a pandemic that people didn’t die; and then jumped by 34.5% in 2021 the year that Covid-19 Products were administered.
 Deaths have declined from 2021 levels between 2022 and 2024 but remain well above pre-pandemic levels.

 Monthly birth and death patterns show marked changes particularly into 2021, with the big death spikes temporally related to C-19 Products rollouts.
-Malaysian deaths remain a step change above pre-pandemic levels.
+Malaysian deaths remain a clear step change above pre-pandemic levels.

-7. Philippines Experienced HyperExcess Deaths in 2021, the Second Year of the Pandemic with 43.2% Excess Deaths.
+9. Philippines Experienced Hyper Excess Deaths in 2021, the Second Year of the Pandemic with 43.2% Excess Deaths.

 Covid-19 vaccination in the Philippines began on 1st March 2021.
 About 72.3% of the population accepted covid-19 vaccines.
 These were only given to children aged 5 and older.